HybridDog/stochastic_texture_sampling_demo/Readme.md

 The decorrelation and gaussianization of colours is implemented as follows:
 * Load an input texture, which is usually in the sRGB colour space
-* Convert the colours of each pixel to OKLab (or almost OKLab since the final matrix multiplication is excluded)
+* Convert the colours of each pixel to OKLab
-* Calculate a decorrelation matrix with Principal Component Analysis from all these colour values, and apply this matrix on the colours
+* Calculate a decorrelation matrix with Principal Component Analysis from all these colour values and apply this matrix on the colours.
+  Additionally, create a matrix which inverts this decorrelation and the last matrix multiplication step of the OKLab conversion.
-* Perform a histogram transformation for each component of the decorrelated colour vector and lookup tables for the inverse histogram transformation
+* Perform a histogram transformation for each component of the decorrelated colour vector.
+Additionally, create lookup tables for the inverse histogram transformation.

 Experiments with [SuperTux' snow tiles](https://github.com/SuperTux/supertux/blob/baf72d708b982789c0be8ca912d3b59a76e17c0a/data/images/tiles/snow/convex.png) and [Minetest's `default_lava.png`](https://github.com/minetest/minetest_game/blob/aeb27c4db6959d20e525f5754b88d107b168e957/mods/default/textures/default_lava.png)